THE BOTANICAL GARDEN OF VAUVILLE

 Vauville, the poetry of organized disorder

-Shortly after the end of World War Two, in 1948, perfumer and sailor Eric Pellerin and his wife Nicole began to plant in the cow meadow surrounding the Chateau de Vauville built from the XIIth century.
+The story of the garden began after the Second World War, in 1948, when Eric Pellerin, a perfumer and sailor, and his wife Nicole decided that the cow pasture next to the thousand-year-old château would have a completely different destiny.
 Then begins an extraordinary botanical adventure and a family history.
-Guillaume Pellerin and his wife Cléophée de Turckheim took over the estate from the 1980s, which they passed on to their second son Eric in 2017.
+Guillaume Pellerin and his wife Cléophée de Turckheim took up the torch in the 1980s, passing it on to their second son Eric in 2017.

 Far from the rigid image of the conservatory, Vauville succeeds in the synthesis between poetry and rigorous scientific approach.